1948 Swiss Grand Prix

 The 1948 Swiss Grand Prix was a Grand Prix motor race held at Circuit Bremgarten, near Bern, on 4 July 1948.
 Despite racing for nearly two hours, at the finishing line Frenchman Jean-Pierre Wimille was only 0.2 seconds behind the race winner, the Italian driver Carlo Felice Trossi.
 Trossi's compatriot Luigi Villoresi finished over two and a half minutes behind the pair, in third place.

-Pre-World War II star driver Achille Varzi was killed when he crashed during practice, and the wealthy Swiss privateer Christian Kautz died in an accident during the race.
+This race proved to be one of the darkest post-WWII Grands Prix ever run.
+Pre-World War II star driver Achille Varzi was killed when he crashed during practice.
+Five hours after Varzi's crash, reigning 500cc European motorcycle champion Omobono Tenni died after hitting a tree during practice for a support motorcycle race.
+Wealthy Swiss privateer Christian Kautz died in an accident during the race.
+Maurice Trintignant also had a serious accident during a support race in which he was ejected from his car and thrown in the air, landing in the middle of the race track.
+He was pronounced dead at the hospital, but he survived, woke up after a week-long coma, and returned to racing in 1949.